 The narcissist has pushed you to your limits in the past.
 Now it’s your turn.

-Narcissists are likely to react with fury when caught out on their lies and bad behaviour and reveal information which they had no intention of revealing.
-Their rage may become uncontrollable, with their lawyer doing all in their power to keep them cool, calm and collected (a rather difficult if not impossible task).
+Narcissists are likely to react with fury when caught out on their lies and bad behavior and reveal information which they had no intention of revealing.
+Their rage may become uncontrollable, with their lawyer doing all in their power to keep them cool, calm, and collected (a rather difficult if not impossible task).